knaufk/flink-junit/README.md

 ### Usage

-There are two options to use this rule.
+There are two ways to use this rule.

 ##### Option 1: FlinkJunitRuleBuilder